-You can also drill down into the 1200 program-wide reports by running a report in print preview, which is available via Print preview and Drilldown (when available) the Print preview and Drilldown (when available) button.
+You can also drill down into the 1200 program-wide reports by running a report in print preview, which is available via Preview report on screen the Preview report on screen button.
 With your cursor appearing as a magnifying glass with a red lens, double-clicking rows or fields drills down to report details and records.